ygorelik/ydk-gen/sdk/python/README.rst

 The YDK is currently supported on the following platforms including native installations, virtual machines, and docker images:

  - Linux Ubuntu Xenial (16.04 LTS), Bionic (18.04 LTS), and Focal (20.04 LTS)
- - Linux CentOS/RHEL versions 7 and 8
+ - Linux CentOS versions 7 and Centos Stream 8 (Centos 8.x has been EOL as of December 31 of 2021)
+ - Linux RHEL version 7.x and 8.x
- - MacOS up to 10.14.6 (Mojave)
+ - MacOS up to 11.6.2 (Big Sur)

 On Windows 10 the Linux virtual machine can run using Windows Subsystem for Linux (WSL);
 check `this <https://www.windowscentral.com/install-windows-subsystem-linux-windows-10>`_ for virtual machine installation procedure.